Our Story

 In the two year period of 2004 to 2006, 6 schools of 3 classrooms each had been built (Matazanos, Los Cruces de la Fuente, El Roblar, Tierra Blanca, La Cuchilla and La Puerta), which started the discussion of what a Wells of Hope School should include in addition to the basic 3 classrooms: a kitchen, at least 3 bathrooms, school furniture and school supplies.
 The next 2 years were spent in bringing all the schools to the new standard and a few modalities of school supplies were tested: a library program as a reward for the best up-kept school the first year, then a school supplies program for grades 1 to 3, which was meant to be a cohort test, by adding to the following year learning material increased yearly by one grade to all the schools.
 It was in operation until grade 5 of the original group, but due to funding and lack of cooperation in providing statistics by the schools, it was halted.

 In 2012 a new modality of building schools started, as Wells of Hope partnered with Miracles in Action (a US based charity focused in schools for Guatemala) to build 4 more schools (Los Laureles, Laguna Seca, Los Cebollines and Sashico).
 Los Laureles was the biggest school built yet with 9 classrooms.
 In November 2012, the Eco School Program was launched by introducing the eco-brick system using recycled plastic bottles filled with inorganic material for the walls of the schools.
 In February 2013, the first Eco School was inaugurated at Laguna Seca community.
-In February 2018, Wells of Hope inaugurated its 22nd school and in 2019, the school at Suquinay community saw 2 new classroom additions and a septic tank installed, becoming the 23rd school built/added by Wells of Hope.
-Between 2021 and 2022, 4 more schools have been helped out with their needs of additional classrooms, washrooms, retaining walls and repairs (La Vicentina, Los Zacarías, La Toma and Santa Cruz).
-When classes resume, the children at San José Carrizal school will have 3 new bathrooms, a working septic system and access to potable water from the well that was drilled.
-In 2022 the school at Santa Cruz had 3 new bathrooms added and Llano Grande school had 9 new metal doors installed.
-The school enrollment at the community of La Paz has continued to grow; therefore, 3 additional classrooms were built.
-Two classrooms were built at the remote community of El Sauzal.
-In total, more than 5,660 children attend the 30 schools that have benefitted from Wells of Hope School Construction program.
+In 2016, Wells of Hope finished its 19th school.
+In total, more than 2,100 children attend these schools.

 3. Relieving poverty by collecting, transporting and distributing donated goods

 The program Packs of Hope has been an integral part of our education / community program.
-More than 20,000 backpacks donated by schools of the Niagara region and by enthusiastic volunteers have made this a successful way of helping out families in Jalapa not only with school supplies but clothes, shoes, toys, and other items.
+More than 18,000 backpacks donated by schools of the Niagara region and by enthusiastic volunteers have made this a successful way of helping out families in Jalapa not only with school supplies but clothes, shoes, toys, and other items.
 In addition to Packs of Hope, we ship school furniture, medical equipment, blankets, linens, shoes, soccer uniforms, computer equipment, sewing machines and many other useful items.
-Thanks to the different Gleaners chapters in Ontario – mainly Niagara Gleaners, we have been able to help hundreds of families with dehydrated fruit and vegetables.
-This year, a successful cooking and baking project was implemented, which focused on different recipes and ways to use the dehydrated food.

 4. Organizing Medical/Dental Clinics

 For 7 consecutive years, Wells of Hope has partnered with Kindness in Action to organize and provide dental clinics to the people in Jalapa.
 More than 4,000 children and adults have been checked up by the various teams of Kindness in Action dentists and dental hygienists.
 In addition, different teams of medical doctors have visited camp to provide basic health care and opinion on specific medical cases.
 This has been tied up with making improvements in their homes with smokeless stoves as well as part of our community aid program of building homes for widows or single moms with multiple children or sick children.
-More homes have been built, adding up to more than 40 that have been built over the years.
+Just in 2016, 6 more homes were built, adding up to more than 30 that have been built over the years.